Family Group Decision Making

 Adults are also allowed to have an advocate or meetings-buddy.

 The family group decides if anyone else should receive a copy of the family plan.
-The lead professional will also be asked to agree to support the family plan as long as it keeps the child safe.

 The family and workers will work together to put the plan into action.